 - Improving access to family planning options and reproductive health care.

 - Expanding the number of reproductive health care providers in their communities.

 - Teaching religious leaders, HIV/AIDS counselors, theater troupes, and others how to reach and support married girls with information about reproductive health.

 - Increasing the amount of information available on family planning services for women and men, especially those with or at risk for HIV/AIDS.

 Getting the message out

-Meanwhile, the married girls clubs have proven so popular that, in addition to hearing about family planning, pre- and postnatal care, and communication skills, the girls are learning to enhance their livelihoods.
-They grow kitchen gardens, run local merry-go-rounds, and raise poultry—activities that often raise their status and their economic well-being at the same time.
+The married girls clubs proved so popular that, in addition to teaching women about family planning, pre- and postnatal care, and communication skills, they grew to include education on ways to enhance their livelihoods.
+Club members began to grow kitchen gardens, run local merry-go-rounds, and raise poultry—activities that raised their status and economic well-being at the same time.